Advanced Multiple Sclerosis: 4 Symptoms and 8 Ways To Manage | MyMSTeam

 1. Urinary and Bowel Problems

-People with advanced MS also frequently experience changes in bowel function, including constipation, bowel incontinence, and diarrhea.
-Other MS-related changes (such as muscle weakness, paralysis, decreased activity, fatigue, and acute or chronic pain) can all make bowel problems worse.
+People with advanced MS may also experience changes in bowel function, such as constipation, bowel incontinence, and diarrhea.
+Other MS symptoms, such as muscle weakness and spasticity, fatigue, and chronic pain, can make urinary and bowel problems worse.

 2. Speech, Swallowing, and Breathing Difficulties